DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 The Directoutput framework relies on the B2S-Server which has been developed by Herweh/Stefan.
 The B2S-Server implements a plugin interface which can load and execute plugins.
 This framework has been developed as such a plugin.

 Therefore you must first install and configure Herwehs B2S-Server before you can install the DirectOutput framework.
-You can download the B2S-Server from <a href="http://vpuniverse.com/forums/files/file/2042-b2s-backglass-server/">vpuniverse.com</a> or <a href="http://www.vpforums.org/index.php?app=downloads&showfile=7426">VPForums</a>.
+You can download the B2S-Server from <a target="_blank" href="http://vpuniverse.com/forums/files/file/2042-b2s-backglass-server/">vpuniverse.com</a> or <a target="_blank" href="http://www.vpforums.org/index.php?app=downloads&showfile=7426">VPForums</a>.

 \section installation_download Download

-The DirectOutput framework can be downloaded from the <a target="_blank" href="http://vpuniverse.com/forums/files/category/61-direct-output-framework/">Direct Output Framework download section at vpuniverse.com</a> and from the <a href="http://www.vpforums.org/index.php?app=downloads&showcat=17">Frontends and Addons section at vpforums.org</a>, but other sites might host the binaries as well.
+The DirectOutput framework can be downloaded from the <a target="_blank" href="http://vpuniverse.com/forums/files/category/61-direct-output-framework/">Direct Output Framework download section at vpuniverse.com</a> and from the <a target="_blank" href="http://www.vpforums.org/index.php?app=downloads&showcat=17">Frontends and Addons section at vpforums.org</a>, but other sites might host the binaries as well.

 You are also very welcome to fork/download and enhance the source code from <a target="_blank" href="https://github.com/DirectOutput/DirectOutput">GitHub</a>.